tmr08c/tmr08c.github.io/content/blog/2021/08/adding-randomness-to-test-data/index.md

 Herein lies an issue with example-based testing - it relies on the examples you remember to include.
 We may not think to test zero, one, and many toppings, and, even if we do, we may only do it in a single scenario.
 What if, instead, the factory always returned a random number of random toppings?
 That would add some variability to **all** tests that use this factory.

 We can update the `toppings` attribute in our factory to build a random number of pizza toppings - some number between no toppings and the total number of available toppings.
-We can represent this with the following.

 ```ruby
 FactoryBot.define do